zubeax/wso2-secure-vault-configuration/README.md

 The 'wso2runjavaciphertool.sh' from the repository wraps this into a single command.
 It also takes care of a [pending issue in WSO2 API Manager 1.10](https://wso2.org/jira/browse/IDENTITY-4276).
-If the password is not provided on the command line, the tool will prompt for it interactively.
+(If the password is not provided on the command line with the '-p' option, the tool will prompt for it interactively).

     [axel@fc25 bin]$ ./wso2runjavaciphertool.sh -p wso2carbon /opt/wso2/wso2am-1.10